WebReflection/hyperHTML/README.md

 ### Wait ... there is a wire ➰ in the code!
-The helper `hyperHTML.wire(any?)` is the solution to a common use case: using `hyperHTML` to _define not the content_ of a node, _but the node_ itself, or a list of nodes.
+The helper `hyperHTML.wire(obj?)` is the solution to a common use case: using `hyperHTML` to _define not the content_ of a node, _but the node_ itself, or a list of nodes.

 In this case binding a `DocumentFragment` would work but it will also lose its content as soon as it's appended.